 At this year’s SIHH 2010 industry event that was officially opened yesterday in Geneva, Switzerland, the Swiss watchmaking brand IWC has once again updated its Portuguese Yacht Club collection of automatic chronograph watches.
 Now available in red gold and stainless steel versions, this watch is as dressy as it is sporty.
 And, what’s even more important to some, you can tell that this is a Portugueser at the very first sight.

-And it also takes just one glimpse at the watch’s dial with the bi-compax fly-back chronograph interface that it is powered by IWC’s fairly new Caliber 89360 automatic movement (we have already seen this on such gorgeous models as the IWC Big Ingenieur Chronograph, Aquatimer Chronograph in Red Gold diving timepiece (Ref.
-IW3769) and the red-hot IWC Da Vinci Chronograph Ceramic (Ref.
-IW3766) watches.)
+And it also takes just one glimpse at the watch’s dial with the bi-compax fly-back chronograph interface that it is powered by IWC’s fairly new Caliber 89360 automatic movement (we have already seen this on such gorgeous models as the IWC Big Ingenieur Chronograph, the high-tech Aquatimer chronograph, and the red-hot IWC Da Vinci Chronograph in scratch-proof ceramic body wristwatches.)

 The movement, which is regarded by many as a direct replacement of the good (but old and also too ubiquitous) ETA 7750 on the brand’s way of becoming a watchmaker that only uses mechanisms that are manufactured totally in-house, is beautifully (but not excessively) decorated and is perfectly visible through the sapphire crystal covering the case back.